 - Two USB A 3.1 ports

 ...and, as the name suggests, an M.2 SSD card slot too — letting you quickly and easily add a couple of extra available terabytes of storage to your Deck.

 Now, this isn't the first Steam Deck dock from JSAUX — it's actually the third dock product they have bought to market.
-The company seems to be quickly iterating their product line, and improving the offering each time.
+The company seems to be quickly iterating their product line of Steam Deck accessories, and improving the offering each time.
 This new model (officially the M.2 Docking Station for Steam Deck HB0604) sports a fresh design, and is the first to add in an SSD slot.